-Derby College offers a range of high-quality education programmes and works in partnership with the University of Derby.
-Its Teacher Training provision was graded outstanding by an Ofsted inspection in December 2015.
+DCG offers a range of high-quality education programmes and works in partnership with the University of Derby.
+Its Teacher Training provision was graded outstanding at its last Ofsted inspection.

-Mentoring is – and has been for centuries – the foundation of vocational training and apprenticeships.
+Mentoring is – and has been for centuries – the foundation of vocational training and apprenticeship development.
 It is central to work-based learning provision, further, adult and higher education, offender learning and the voluntary sector.

 Apprenticeships are expected to expand significantly, and this qualification will enhance your employment opportunities and employability.
 We can tailor the learning to meet your job role and the needs of your employer.